 When you start noticing these symptoms, you need to get your cat to a vet immediately.

-What Happens to Cats That Drink Wine?
+What Happens When Cats Drink Wine?

 What happens once your cat has consumed alcohol depends on how much they ingested.